Custom Packaging

 Small brands with distinctive packaging see 40% higher brand recall compared to generic competitors.
 Customers remember you.
 They tell their friends.
 They come back.

 Differentiated packaging can increase perceived value by 30-50%.
 You could be selling the exact same soap as the big guys, but with the right packaging, you command premium prices.
-A soap maker in Vermont I worked with last year increased her average order value by 35% just by upgrading from generic cellophane to custom-printed kraft boxes with hand-stamped labels.
+A soap maker in Vermont I worked with last year increased her average order value by 35% just by upgrading from generic cellophane to custom-Printed Kraft Boxes with hand-stamped labels.
 Same soap.
 Dramatically different results.

 For small businesses, this isn't just about aesthetics.
 It's about survival.
 When you're competing against mass-produced alternatives at Target or Whole Foods, your packaging tells a story that mass production cannot.
 It says: "Someone cared about this.
 Someone made this with intention."